Applying Race Powder To Your Chain

 - Thoroughly clean work area so no powder can be tracked on shoes

-- Remember that Moly is a lubricant and will make everything it touches slippery!
+Remember that MoS₂ and WS₂ are lubricants and will make everything they touch slippery!